What to Do in San Francisco in 3 Days + Travel Tips

 Where to Eat in San Francisco

-When I visited SF I was not a vegetarian and ate a lot of fast food – read Andi´s tips about good places to eat vegetarian in San Francisco.
+When I visited SF I was not a vegetarian and ate a lot of fast food -now, those times are over and I am eating only vegetarian and vegan food, so I do not have any great places I can suggest.
+However, read Andi´s tips about good places to eat vegetarian in San Francisco.

 Booking Tours in San Francisco